 Recipe Note

-Q: Can I prepare the turkey ahead of time?
+Can I prepare the turkey ahead of time?

-Q: Can I cook these indoors?
+Can I make this turkey indoors?

 Nutrition